 - Jeff Wayne's The War of the Worlds; Act I describes the conquest of Earth by the Martians, and Act II its aftermath.

-- Jesus Christ Superstar: the break comes between Jesus's lament for Jerusalem and Pilate's first appearance.
+- Jesus Christ Superstar: The break comes between Judas' betrayal of Jesus and the Last Supper.
 It's all dark, but the second act is darker than the first.

 - In Little Shop of Horrors, the first act ends after Orin's death-the first point at which Seymour really kills.